drronidz/complete-react-developer-in-2020/docs/React Key Concepts.md

 performance gains and more dynamic experience.
 * With some tradeoff disadvantages such as SEO, more efforts required to maintain the state, implementing navigation, and do meaningful performance monitoring.

+### Lifecycle methods
+Essentially methods that get called at different stages of when a component gets rendered.
+1. `ComponentDidMount()`  when this component mounts
+    * Mounting is when **React** puts our component on the page & it renders it onto the **DOM** for the first time.